 San Antonio Construction Accident Lawyers

 For safety reasons, general and subcontractors must follow strict OSHA safety protocols at construction sites.
 Even minor safety mistakes can result in devastating falls, electrocutions, and explosions.
 Recovering compensation following San Antonio construction accidents, especially if you’re now disabled from your career, often involves numerous defendants and insurers.
+Reach out to a San Antonio Construction Accident Lawyer.

 The experienced San Antonio construction accident lawyers at Wyatt Law Firm might help injured workers recover needed lost wages and medical damages from property insurers.
 Schedule your free construction injury case analysis with our San Antonio legal team today by calling (210) 340-5550.

-Most Common Types of San Antonio Construction Accidents
+Most Common Types Of San Antonio Construction Accidents

 Construction sites often contain exposed electrical wires, wet building debris, dangerous tools, and uneven flooring.